 Dave Madson is a Principal at CBT and has 20 years of professional experience in architectural and interior design.
 A leader in CBT's Workplace Design Group, his expertise ranges from commercial office spaces and civic buildings to commercial projects.
 Dave has a deep understanding of client service at every level, which has led to long-standing relationships with many of CBT's valued clients.
 He brings to each commission innovative design solutions that reflect organizational culture, support core business goals, and encourage efficient and pleasant work.
 He brings both a technical expertise and creative space use to each project, understands how far an interior environment can be pushed to get the most meaningful results.
 He is a visiting design critic and thesis advisor at the Boston Architectural College and New England School of Art and Design.
 Dave received a Bachelor of Architecture from Carnegie Mellon University.

-Phil Casey is a Principal at CBT and has over 20 years of professional experience as a Senior Project Manager leading a wide range of projects with specialization in large scale multi-family residential and commercial mixed-use developments, such as the 1.2 million SF Atlantic Wharf Project, Boston’s first LEED platinum certified sky-scraper.
-Phil is leading the firm’s most complex large scale mixed-use residential projects currently on the rise in Boston including the 30-story AVA Theater District project, the 38-story Avalon North Station Tower as well as two new Seaport District developments: 121 Seaport Boulevard and Waterside Place 2.
+Phil Casey is a Principal at CBT with over 20 years of professional experience as a Project Executive, having led a wide range of projects with specialization in large scale multi-family residential and commercial mixed-use developments.
+Most recently, these have included the 38-story Avalon North Station, the 30-story AVA Theater District, and Boston's first LEED-Platinum skyscraper ― the award-winning, 1.2 million-square-foot Atlantic Wharf.
+Phil leads many of the firm’s most complex mixed-use residential projects currently on the rise, including 121 Seaport Boulevard and Waterside Place 2, both in Boston.
 Phil is an active supporter of the United Way and the Citizen’s School and holds a Bachelor of Architecture from Syracuse University.